Table of Contents

 - App & Website Monitoring – See which tools and sites are being used.
 Spot distractions, encourage focus, and ensure work hours are used effectively.

 - Productivity Tracking – Get a clear view of tasks completed, milestones reached, and performance trends.
-Workstatus’ employee productivity tracking software helps managers make informed decisions.
+Workstatus’ employee productivity tracking software for hybrid employees helps managers make informed decisions.

 - Resource Allocation – Move people around based on workload and project needs.
 This avoids overwork, reduces idle time, and improves efficiency.